Why You Need an Advance Directive

 Profit and prosper with the best of expert advice - straight to your e-mail.

-As such, a living will is one type of advance directive.
+When it comes to advance directives, there are several types.
 Here are some useful terms related to advance directives.

-- Medical power of attorney (POA): A medical POA designates someone you trust as the person who will make medical decisions for you if you cannot do so.
+• Medical power of attorney (POA): A medical POA designates someone you trust to make medical decisions for you if you cannot do so.
 Importantly, a medical POA gives the person the authority only to make medical decisions on your behalf — not financial decisions.
-Other terms for these Medical POAs include Health care power of attorney and health care proxy.
+Another term for a medical POA is a health care power of attorney or health care proxy.

-- Mental health or psychiatric advance directive (PAD): This directive allows someone with mental illness to give their treatment preferences before a crisis occurs in case they become unable to make their wishes known.
+• Mental health or psychiatric advance directive (PAD): This directive allows someone with mental illness to express their treatment preferences before a crisis occurs in case they become unable to make their wishes known.
 The legal guidelines for PADs vary by state.
 PADs are a fairly new tool for patients and clinicians alike.

 This list is not exhaustive, but these are the main documents that might be included in an advance directive.